yodit93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello to other users only. a script that sets the mode of the file hello to -rwxr-x-wx. a script that sets the mode of the file hello the same as olleh’s mode.
+a script that sets the permission to the file hello to other users only. a script that sets the mode of the file hello to -rwxr-x-wx. a script that sets the mode of the file hello the same as olleh’s mode. a script that adds execute permission to all subdirectories of the current directory.